-- The ministry's Agreement Administrator uses the Excel supplementary sheet - "2.2.1 QC Supplement" to rate the delivery of each Category's Supplementary Plans and up to three Milestone Reports and assigns a rating as an integer value from 1 to 5.
-The weights of these deliverables (up to 4 in total) are weighted equally may vary from assignment to assignment (typically may be 25% each), out of 100, in the Supplemental Sheet.

-- The Excel supplementary sheet "2.1 QC Summary" calculates the overall rating for a Category as the average of the Ratings for Supplementary Plan and Milestone Quality Reports.
-This overall Rating is automatically transposed to the Form. calculated within RAQS. - The Ratings for each Category are then automatically transferred to the supplementary sheet 2.1 summary and a weighted average for all Categories is automatically calculated to two decimal places.
-Each category should be assigned an equal weight. - The ministry's Agreement Administrator populates both worksheets then exits out of excel and is directed back into RAQS.
-The Project Manager must select "Update Summary Values" to have the Section 2.1 generated into the performance appraisal form. - Further detail is available in Appendix B Engineering Appraisal Definitions, Section 2.1 Quality Control Plan.
+- 2.1 Quality Control Plan is used to evaluate the effectiveness of the Quality Control Plan and adherence of the Service Provider to it.
+This evaluation is based on the Supplementary Quality Control (QC) Plans and Milestone Reports submitted for all Specialties identified. - The ministry's Agreement Administrator uses the Excel supplementary sheet - "2.2.1 QC Supplement" to rate the delivery of each Category's Supplementary Plans and up to three Milestone Reports and assigns a rating as an integer value from 1 to 5.
+The weights of these deliverables (up to 4 in total) may vary from assignment to assignment (typically may be 25% each), out of 100, in the Supplemental Sheet. - The Excel supplementary sheet "2.1 QC Summary" calculates the overall rating for a Category as the average of the Ratings for Supplementary Plan and Milestone Quality Reports.
+This overall Rating is automatically transposed to the Form. - The Ratings for each Category are then automatically transferred to the supplementary sheet 2.1 summary and a weighted average for all Categories is automatically calculated to two decimal places.
+Each category should be assigned an equal weight.